schteppe/cartridge.js/README.md

   <dt>file</dt>
   <dd>Tries to load a cart/JSON-file from the given URL.</dd>
   <dt>run</dt>
-  <dd>If set to 1, the editor will start the current cart when loaded.</dd>
+  <dd>If set to 1, the editor will start the current cart when loaded.
+Default is 0.</dd>
   <dt>pixel_perfect</dt>
   <dd>If set to 1, canvas will be stretched to fit the browsers' window.
-If zero, it will scale up the canvas by an integer number (1x, 2x, 3x etc) while fitting inside the browser window.</dd>
+If 0, it will scale up the canvas by an integer number (1x, 2x, 3x etc) while fitting inside the browser window.
+Default is 0.</dd>
 </dl>

 For example, `https://schteppe.github.io/cartridge.js/editor?file=../carts/twister.json` will load a cart from the URL `../carts/twister.json` before starting the editor ([try here](https://schteppe.github.io/cartridge.js/editor?file=../carts/twister.json)).